-Forces model construction even when Cone Of Influence is enabled.
+Forces model construction even when Cone Of Influence is enabled sexp_inlining Environment Variable rbc_inlining Environment Variable

 This variable enables the Sexp inlining when the boolean model is built.
-Sexp inlining is performed in a similar way to RBC inlining (see system variable rbc\inlining) but the underlying structures and kind of problem are different, because inlining is applied at the Sexp level instead of the RBC level.
+Sexp inlining is performed in a similar way to RBC inlining (see system variable rbc_inlining) but the underlying structures and kind of problem are different, because inlining is applied at the Sexp level instead of the RBC level.